Football; ancient man; displaced people; colonialism; wealth and greed

 - Scenes of tribes fighting each other with clubs and punching each other.

 - One of the stone-age women makes comments about liking the football players’ short shorts.

 - One of the star football players winks suggestively as he says that he likes to ‘tackle’.

 Alcohol, drugs and other substances

 Nothing of concern

 Nudity and sexual activity

-- A football player runs onto the field with no clothes on and stands there with an object strategically placed to hide his genitals.
+- One of the football players runs onto the field with no clothes on and stands there with an object strategically placed to hide his private parts.
 The crowd laughs.

-- There is a cave drawing of a team of footballers with their pants pulled down to ‘moon’ another team.
-The drawing shows their bottoms.
+- There is a cave drawing of a team of footballers with their pants pulled down to ‘moon’ the other team, showing their bottoms.

-There’s no product placement of concern in Early Man, but movie tie-in merchandise is likely.
+None of concern in the film but tie-in merchandise is likely

 Ideas to discuss with your children